go-pnp/go-pnp/README.md

 - [ ] TODO: Add more modules

 ## Usage Examples
+Each module contains a example_test.go file that demonstrates how to use the module.

 Here's a simple example of pnphttpserver module usage:
 ```go
 type Handler struct {